immutables/immutables.github.io/json.md

 - [org.immutables:common:{{v}}]({{ depUri }}|common|{{ v }}|jar)
   + Compile and runtime utilities used during marshaling

-_Common_ artifact specifically excludes any external dependencies (Jackson etc) to be picked manually.
+_Common_ artifact does not bring any transitive dependencies, so required Jackson libraries (`jackson-core`, `jackson-databind` etc) should be added manually.

-For quick start you should rather use _quickstart_ artifact that combines all needed dependencies.
+For quick start you should rather use _quickstart_ artifact that combines all needed dependencies with some extra.
+But it is a good idea to swicth to `common` artifact later and pick minimal explicit set of dependencies for you projects.

 - [org.immutables:quickstart:{{v}}]({{ depUri }}|quickstart|{{ v }}|jar)
   + All needed transitive runtime dependencies